root-project/root/README/ReleaseNotes/v626/index.md

 ## TTree Libraries

+## RDataFrame

+### New features

+- Add `Redefine` to the `RDataFrame` interface, which allows to overwrite the value of an existing column.
 - Add `Describe` to the `RDataFrame` interface, which allows to get useful information, e.g. the columns and their types.

 ## Histogram Libraries